ONNSFA on Facebook

 • Utah Navajo Trust Fund Higher Education Financial Aid

-Eligibility: The Utah Navajo Trust Fund (UNTF) assists eligible Utah Navajo students with post -secondary financial assistance/scholarships.
-UNTF has two types of College Scholarship/Financial Assistance: one is the UNTF Endowment Fund and the other is the regular UNTF higher education program.
+Eligibility: The Utah Navajo Trust Fund (UNTF) assists eligible Utah Navajo students with postsecondary financial assistance/scholarship.
+UNTF has two types of College Scholarship/Financial Assistance: the UNTF Endowment Fund and the regular UNTF higher education program.

-Eligibility: Meet the Residency definition of a Utah Navajo and enrollment with the Navajo Nation as a tribal member.
-Students can attend a university of their choice but their parents have to be a full time resident living in San Juan County, Utah.
-Older students with a family, must have lived in San Juan County, Utah for the past five years or have left San Juan County not more than one year ago.
+Eligibility: Meet the residency definition of a Utah Navajo and enrollment with the Navajo Nation as a tribal member.
+Students can attend a university of their choice, but their parents must be full-time residents of San Juan County, Utah.
+Older students with a family must have lived in San Juan County, Utah, for the past five years or have left San Juan County within the past year.

-Students can attend any university, college, or technical/trade school of their choosing, including on-line courses.
-Most of the Utah Navajo students attend universities in the states of Utah, Arizona, New Mexico, Nevada, and Ft Lewis College in Durango, Colorado, mostly because Utah Navajo students are eligible for in-state tuition because the Navajo Nation is in these states.
-UNTF can also fund high school students under the concurrent enrollment program, where they can continue to attend high school and some college classes at the same time.
+Students may attend a university, college, or technical/trade school, including online courses.
+Most Utah Navajo students attend universities in Utah, Arizona, New Mexico, and Nevada, as well as Ft Lewis College in Durango, Colorado, because they are eligible for in-state tuition since the Navajo Nation is in these states.
+UNTF can also fund high school students under the concurrent enrollment program, where they can continue attending high school and some college classes at the same time.

 For information: UNTF Higher Education Office; 151 East 500 North; Blanding, Utah 84511.
 Phone: (800) 378-2050 or (435) 678-1460 (front desk); (435) 678-1462 (Education Specialist); (435) 678-1469 (Education Administrative Assistant)